South Greenfield Man Drowns in Swift-moving Water - NewsBreak

 South Greenfield Man Drowns in Swift-moving Water

 A South Greenfield man drowned yesterday when he attempted to cross a roadway with swift-moving water running across it.
-According to the Missouri State Highway Patrol,...ksisradio.com
+According to the Missouri State Highway Patrol,...awesome923.com

 A South Greenfield man drowned yesterday when he attempted to cross a roadway with swift-moving water running across it.
-According to the Missouri State Highway Patrol,...ksisradio.com
+According to the Missouri State Highway Patrol,...awesome923.com

 Comments / 0